Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Discussion

 \section{Discussion}

+We demonstrated that vanilla \gls{tabpfn}, which generates features autoregressively in the input column order, is sensitive to that ordering.
+When the column order conflicts with the causal structure, the model conditions on descendants or colliders.
+While this is not a problem in the population limit, for small sample sizes the estimation error in learned conditionals introduces spurious correlations that degrade both synthetic data quality and treatment effect preservation.
+We addressed this limitation by injecting causal structure into the generation process, using the full \gls{dag} when it is available and partial causal knowledge otherwise.
+For the partial case we evaluated both the \gls{opdag} and \glspl{cpdag} discovered from data. \Gls{dag}-aware generation yields the most consistent improvements, the \gls{opdag} shows moderate gains, and a discovered \gls{cpdag} has no consistent effect, with a potential benefit that depends on how well the causal structure is recovered.

-Vanilla \gls{tabpfn} is sensitive to feature order during generation.
-When features do not follow causal dependencies, the model conditions on descendants while generating ancestors, inducing spurious correlations.
-Reordering columns topologically improves both distribution quality and treatment effect preservation, while reversing causal direction worsens both. \gls{dag}-aware generation conditions each variable only on its causal parents rather than on all previously generated features; this produces higher-quality synthetic data with minimal degradations across datasets and metrics.
+Reordering columns topologically improves both distributional quality and treatment effect preservation, while reversing causal direction worsens both. \gls{dag}-aware generation conditions each variable only on its causal parents rather than on all previously generated features; this produces higher-quality synthetic data with minimal degradations across datasets and metrics.
 The single degradation in \gls{kmtvd} occurs on \gls{clb}, whose sparse causal structure (most nodes have a single parent) limits the conditioning context available to the model.

-When the complete \gls{dag} is unknown, partial causal information can still help.
-Minimal \glspl{cpdag} orienting only V-structures show improvements in synthetic data quality and \gls{ate} preservation.
-However, \glspl{cpdag} discovered from data often leave many edges unoriented, causing the model to fall back to vanilla sequential conditioning; when the recovered graph is sufficiently inaccurate, they can even degrade performance.
-Effective causal conditioning requires sufficient edge orientation in the partial graph, and the position of V-structures within the causal graph also matters.
+\Glspl{opdag} orienting only edges into colliders show improvements in synthetic data quality and \gls{ate} preservation.
+However, \glspl{cpdag} discovered from data often leave many edges unoriented, causing the model to fall back to vanilla sequential conditioning; when the recovered graph is inaccurate, they can even degrade performance.
+When \gls{pc} recovers enough correct structure from the data, by contrast, discovered-\gls{cpdag} generation improves over vanilla \gls{tabpfn} (\Cref{sec:appendix_recoverable}).
+Beyond sufficient edge orientation, the position of colliders within the causal graph also matters.
 When these are central (as in \gls{cmc}), generating oriented variables first allows the remaining variables to follow the causal direction, producing improvements.
 When they are at the end of a causal chain (as in \gls{clb}), generating oriented variables first effectively reverses the generation order relative to the causal direction, leading to degradations.